 Hooray for Freedom!
 Webinars on the Legal and Ethical Foundations of Library Practice

-This summer WebJunction is pleased to host, in collaboration with the Association for Rural and Small Libraries and Library Journal, a two-part webinar series exploring library policies and procedures related to intellectual freedom, privacy, and confidentiality.
-Margo Gustina and Eli Guinnee, co-founders of Hooray4.org, and authors of Why Social Justice in the Library: The case for shifting library policy, practice, and culture toward radical inclusivity, bring expertise and practical experience to the topic.
+This summer WebJunction was pleased to host, in collaboration with the Association for Rural and Small Libraries and Library Journal, a two-part webinar series exploring library policies and procedures related to intellectual freedom, privacy, and confidentiality.
+Margo Gustina and Eli Guinnee, co-founders of Hooray4.org, and authors of Why Social Justice in the Library: The case for shifting library policy, practice, and culture toward radical inclusivity, brought expertise and practical experience to the topic.

 Eli Guinnee is the State Librarian of New Mexico, where he serves the residents of the Land of Enchantment and 98 public and tribal libraries statewide.

 Margo and Eli know that it can sometimes be difficult to meet our professional ethics when faced with the realities of running a library.
-They will help navigate the complex legal and ethical grey areas inherent in our profession and offer approaches that empower us to get closer to meeting the demands of our shared values.
+They help navigate the complex legal and ethical grey areas inherent in our profession and offer approaches that empower us to get closer to meeting the demands of our shared values.
 These approaches include policy, training, programming, culture building, and better understanding legal risks and protections.